bingyangchen/market-sim/README.md

 ## Questions You Might Have

 1. Why is the final equillibrium quantity less than where the Demand Curve and the Supply Curve cross each other?

+* It's because that we let the consumers randomly find the suppliers, and each comsumer only has two chances to find a supplier willing to sell, so some *possible* matching result may not realize.